-Weather conditions play a major part in fall color.
-Some years the show is more dramatic than others.
-The best conditions for intense leaf color to develop are dry sunny days followed by cool, but not freezing, nights.
+Weather conditions play a major part in the intensity of fall color.
+The time of year is nearly consistent but some years the show is more dramatic than others.
+The best conditions for intense leaf color to develop are dry sunny days followed by cool, but not freezing nights.

 Which plants put on the best show in our area?
 Here are some of my favorites.